gavv/signal-estimator/README.md

 ---------------

 This tool was initially developed for a freelance project.
 Big thanks to my customer Samuel Blum at Boring Technologies, who sponsored the development and has kindly allowed to make it open-source!

+And of course, thanks to everyone who contributed to the project!

 Authors
 -------